UpCloudLtd/upcloud-cli/README.md

 For instructions on how to install `upctl`, configure credentials, and run commands, see [Getting started](https://upcloudltd.github.io/upcloud-cli/) instructions in the documentation.

-For CI/CD and automated workflows, use the `UPCLOUD_TOKEN` environment variable instead of username and password credentials.
+We recommend using API tokens for authentication: configure the token in `~/.config/upctl.yaml` or set the `UPCLOUD_TOKEN` environment variable instead of username and password credentials.

 ## Exit codes